Lab: Password brute-force via password change

-With Burp running, log in and experiment with the password change functionality.
+- With Burp running, log in and experiment with the password change functionality.
 Observe that the username is submitted as hidden input in the request.

 Notice the behavior when you enter the wrong current password.
 If the two entries for the new password match, the account is locked.
 However, if you enter two different new passwords, an error message simply states

 Enter your correct current password and two new passwords that do not match.
 Send this

 current-passwordparameter.
 Make sure that the new password parameters are set to two different values.
 For example:

 - On the "Payloads" tab, enter the list of passwords as the payload set

 On the "Options" tab, add a grep match rule to flag responses containing

 When the attack finished, notice that one response was found that contains the

 In your browser, log out of your own account and lock back in with the username